Search

 Overview

-Our group is interested in three main lines of research:
+We are interested in three main lines of research:

+3. DEVELOPING MOLECULAR TOOLS to modulate and study SUMO conjugation in vivo.
 Taking advantage of the mechanistic insights into SUMO conjugation generated by our group and others, we have developed genetic and biochemical tools that allow us to modulate SUMO conjugation in vivo.
+We also aim to develop biosensors to study the dynamics of SUMOylation in vivo.
 These tools provide opportunities for developing novel agronomic strategies.
 The advantages of some of these tools expand to health therapies.

 Selected Publications